-- Keep your resume updated - Pay attention to job announcements on the community, announcements, work study and student listservs - Dress professionally for your interview; act professionally at all timesRemember to emphasize skills you have used that fit the needs of the job you are applying to - Be as flexible as you can about the hours and days you are available - Schedule an appointment with a career coach in the SEC for help with your resume, cover letter and interview prep.
+- Keep your resume updated. - Pay attention to job announcements in the community, announcements, work study and student listservs. - Dress professionally for your interview; act professionally at all times.
+Remember to emphasize skills you have used that fit the needs of the job. - Be as flexible as you can about the hours and days you are available. - Schedule an appointment with a career coach in the CCEC for help with your resume, cover letter and interview prep.